XL from Coast to Coast

-XL from Coast to Coast is the third album by alternative rock group Alien Crime Syndicate released in 2002 through V2 and The Control Group, incorporating influences like The Replacements and Urge Overkill.
+XL from Coast to Coast is the third album by alternative rock group Alien Crime Syndicate.
+It was released in 2002 through V2 and The Control Group, incorporating influences like The Replacements and Urge Overkill.
 The Japanese edition contains a cover of Elton John's "Don't Go Breaking My Heart" recorded with Duff McKagan and Kim Warnick.

 Track listing

 All songs written by Joe Reineke, except where noted.